TheCodingRocket/ChickenHop/README.md

 </h1>

  <h3 align="center">
-I am proud ti say that Arcade Chicken can be enjoyed on all digital mediums!
+I am proud to say that Arcade Chicken can be enjoyed on all digital mediums!
 You could play it on your phone, ipad, or possibly your TV!
  </h3>

  <h3 align="center"></h3>